alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 the statement in the acknowledgements section; this is because, as with the acknowledgement of the grant, the statement is often a condition of funding and locating the two together simplifies the task of checking compliance [@rin2008afs].

-More detailed guidance on data access statements may be given by your institution.^[See, for example, guidance given by the universities of Bath (<http://www.bath.ac.uk/research/data/sharing-reuse/data-access-statement.html>) and Bristol (<http://data.bris.ac.uk/research/using-data/>).]
+More detailed guidance on data access statements is given by some institutions.^[See, for example, guidance given by the universities of Bath (<http://www.bath.ac.uk/research/data/sharing-reuse/data-access-statement.html>) and Bristol (<http://data.bris.ac.uk/research/using-data/>).]